Xi says SCO member states should resolve disputes, differences through dialogue | Politics

 Xi says SCO member states should resolve disputes, differences through dialogue

 Chinese President Xi Jinping on Tuesday said that members of the Shanghai Cooperation Organisation (SCO) should deepen mutual trust and resolve disputes and differences through dialogue and consultations, while firmly dealing with terrorist, separatist and extremist forces.
-Addressing the Council of Heads of State of the SCO grouping via video link, Xi said that history has proved and will continue to prove that good, neighbourly friendship will go beyond a beggar-thy-neighbour approach, mutually beneficial cooperation will take over the zero-sum game and multilateralism will prevail over unilateralism.
+Addressing the Council of Heads of State of the SCO grouping via video link, Xi said that history has proven and will continue to prove that good-neighbourliness will prevail over a beggar-thy-neighbour approach, mutually beneficial cooperation will replace zero-sum game, and multilateralism will win over unilateralism.

-"We need to deepen solidarity and mutual trust and resolve disputes and differences through dialogue and consultations," Xi said in remarkes in the backdrop of the over six-month-long border standoff between India and China in eastern Ladakh.
+"We need to deepen solidarity and mutual trust, and resolve disputes and differences through dialogue and consultation," to cement the political foundation for SCO's development, Xi said in remarks in the backdrop of the over six-month-long military standoff between India and China in eastern Ladakh.
 Prime Minister Narendra Modi and leaders of the eight-member SCO grouping attended the virtual summit hosted by Russian President Vladimir Putin.

+Security and stability are the number one precondition for a country’s development, and thus concern the core interests of all countries, Xi said.
+"We need to act on the vision of common, comprehensive, cooperative and sustainable security, address all forms of threats and challenges effectively, and foster a sound security environment in our region," the Chinese president was quoted as saying by the official Xinhua news agency which released the official transcript of Xi's address.

 "We need to act on the vision of common, comprehensive and sustainable security, address all forms of threats and challenges effectively and foster a sound security atmosphere in our region,” he said.
 Countries of the SCO should "resolutely oppose external forces' interfering in their internal affairs under any pretext," Xi said.
 SCO members should “firmly support countries concerned in law-based efforts to steadily advance major domestic political agenda.
 Firmly support countries in safeguarding political security and social stability and firmly oppose interference by external forces in the domestic affairs of SCO members under whatever pretext,” he said.